pittcsc/Documents/Constitution.md

 # CSC Code of Conduct

-version: v1.2
+version: v1.3
 -------------
 This code of conduct outlines our expectations for participants within the **Computer Science Club at Pitt** community as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
-Anyone who violates this code of conduct may be banned from the community.
+Anyone who violates this code of conduct may face sanctions, including banishment from the community.

 Our open-source community strives to: